notgraket/notgraket/README.md

 - 👋 Hi, I’m @notgraket
 - 👀 I’m interested in ...
-Robotics (Including drones), programming, videogames, almost anything to do with computers.
+Robotics and programming.
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, Django
 - 💞️ I’m looking to collaborate on ...
-Anything to do with Robotics
-- 🔭 I’m currently working on https://github.com/notgraket/Voice-Service
+- 🔭 I’m currently working on
 - 📫 How to reach me ... nsepello7@gmail.com

 <!---